iherman/prof_home_page/index.md

 fname: index
 ---

  I hold a tenure research position at Centrum Wiskunde & Informatica ([CWI](http://www.cwi.nl)) in Amsterdam, the Netherlands.
 As a W3C Fellow for CWI, I am also member of the permanent staff of the [World Wide Web Consortium (W3C)](http://www.w3.org) which is my full time work at the moment.
-At the W3C I am the [Technical Lead for Publishing@W3C](http://www.w3.org/publishing/), as well as the W3C staff representative for the work on [EPUB 3](https://www.w3.org//publishing/groups/epub-wg/)and [Decentralized Identities](https://www.w3.org/2019/did-wg/).
+At the W3C I am the [Technical Lead for Publishing@W3C](http://www.w3.org/publishing/), as well as the W3C staff representative for the work on [EPUB 3](https://www.w3.org/publishing/groups/epub-wg/) and [Decentralized Identities](https://www.w3.org/2019/did-wg/).
 Finally, I am also member of the W3C internal groups on Strategy as well as on Technology & Architecture.

 ### Contact information: